Skills & Drills - $350/Week - 9:00 AM to 3:00 PM Weekdays

 Fort Hunt Little League Baseball is successful because of the thousands of volunteers who served in League positions both large and small over the years.
 You can volunteer when you register your player or by contacting me or any FHLL Board member.

-Target ages for the various Divisions are shown here.
-T-Ball and the A-Ball Divisions are designed primarily for kids to play with their friends so we place players in those Divisions by age and parent request.
+In brief, T-Ball and the A-Ball Divisions are designed for kids to play with their friends so we place players in those Divisions most often by age and on teams according to parent request.

-Players in the AA and higher are placed in Divisions by an assessment process which leads to Player Drafts.
-Players are designated for a Division by a combination of skill assessments, Baseball Age and school grade.
+Players in the AA Division and higher are placed in Divisions by an assessment process and drafted onto teams by Managers.
+Player assessment and draft order is determined from a combination of skill assessments, coach recommendations, Baseball Age and school grade.

-Managers select players one at a time, in turn, until all players are drafted.
-Parent requests for a team or teammate are available at each draft but Managers may draft any player available on any turn.
+At the Drafts, Managers select players one at a time, in turn, until all players on the draft board have been selected.
+Parent requests for a particular team, coach or teammate are available to Managers who consider them as best they can at each draft.

 T-Ball — 4, 5 & 6 year olds